 Last Spring, I sat in a meeting with one of the university’s deans along with several other student leaders.
 We were free to discuss anything we wanted, but he was mainly interested in how the school was doing in terms of student life and happiness.
 The conversation centered around the hyper–competitive environment and unfairness in club recruiting processes – relatively unoriginal talking points.
 But if these problems are broadly recognized, why do they still persist?
 We vehemently command those around us to run fair processes, but when we as individuals are faced with accepting our sister’s friend into our club or the more qualified candidate, we too often choose the former.
 We talk about ameliorating mental health, but when confronted with the opportunity to make a difficult but positive change as a club leader, we find it easier to ignore.
 Fortunately, the first steps are pretty simple.

 When you’re in the position of denying students from a club, take the extra ten minutes to write a meaningful, personalized email.
 When you’re accepting someone into your club, make sure it’s based off merit – not because they look like you or went to your boarding school.
 Set aside some time for community service.
-If someone asks for help in a class, don’t respond with but instead consider offering your support.
+If someone asks for help in a class, don’t respond with “No way, that’ll mess up my curve,” but instead consider offering your support.
 Think critically about expanding the acceptances of your club if it makes practical sense; there ought not be an inherent premium attached to exclusivity.
 When someone is down, reach out—not with a “Let me know if you need anything,” placing the burden on them to opt in, but with a genuine and forceful “How are you doing?
 Let’s grab coffee if you’re free!”
 When someone isn’t down, still check in.
 And after a tragedy, make those affected a priority: give them your notes, open up your home, and make sure the rest of their life is not derailed while they are grieving.

 We must take care of ourselves, too.
 We can’t all be therapists, and we need to make sure that taking care of others is never at the expense of our own mental wellness.
 But as Dr. Duckworth said at the Campus Conversation, “When I get a text message [from a student] that says ‘Hey, do you have a minute to talk?’ the answer absolutely has to be yes.”
 Random acts of kindness need not be prompted—they should be the norm.
 The environment on campus is ours to shape, and I hope we turn towards benevolence and generosity—not only for for future Penn students, but also for ourselves.